Hello and welcome to my Capita Supernova review.

 Overall, the Supernova is a great board for an aggressive all-mountain rider, particularly those that want a board that's not too-unforgiving and has some maneuverability at slower speeds as well.

 On top of that it's at a price-point that you just don't see for this type of board.
-At just $419 (price to be confirmed for 2020 model) it's in another league for this category (a crazy $191 cheaper than the average for the 2019 models that I rated).
+At just $499, it's a rarity for this category ($91 cheaper than the average for the 2020 models that I rated).

 More Info, Current Prices and Where to Buy Online